 In order to fill Golak (box or bag for collecting and keeping money), such fraud is more prevalent in Gurdwaras and so called Teerath Asthaan (places of pilgrimage) and Deraas, etc. The Pujaare group (ਪੁਜਾਰੀ ਲਾਣਾਂ) in Sikhi seems to be no better (if not worse!) than the crafty Brahmins and Pandits — exploit human vulnerabilities and fears regarding death, disease, business, employment, court litigation, children, barrenness, loss of loved ones, and so on.
 Because of fear or greed, people accepts this fake god and Dharma created by the crafty Pujaaree system.

-To further make us aware of such fraud — again with the example of “thread” (“Janaeoo”) — Baabaa Nanak says:
+To further make us aware of such non-sense rituals (Karamkaand) — again with the example of “thread” (“Janaeoo”), and with the example of “Sunnat” (circumcision) — Baabaa Nanak and Baabaa Kabeer say:

 - ਮਾਣਸ ਖਾਣੇ ਕਰਹਿ ਨਿਵਾਜ ॥ ਛੁਰੀ ਵਗਾਇਨਿ ਤਿਨ ਗਲਿ ਤਾਗ ॥: The man-eaters (i.e., those who are tyrant, corrupt, bribe takers…) say prayers (i.e., pretend to be religious…)!
 Those who wield the knife (i.e., those who oppress others, hurt others, bring calamity upon others…) wear the sacred thread around their neck. (sggs 471).